Anamoe: 2022/23: four-year-old season

 Anamoe resumed from a break and won his fourth Group 1 race when successful in the 2022 Winx Stakes.
 Anamoe would then go on to contest in the Group 1 George Main Stakes which he would go on to win comfortably.
 He would then go on to win his sixth Group One running over the top of I'm Thunderstruck and Zaaki in the Caulfield Stakes.

 He would then go onto to conqueror the Cox Plate in a dominant display after a controversial protest costing him the year before.

 He would then contest in the Mackinnon Stakes being defeated by Zaaki in a valiant effort.
 He would then be spelled not racing again till the autumn finishing 2022 as a 7 time Group One winner.

 Anamoe would then return to racing contesting in and winning the 2023 Group 2 Apollo Stakes winning it comfortably.

 He would then go and win his eighth Group 1 destroying the field in the Chipping Norton Stakes.
 He then earned Group 1 win number nine winning the George Ryder Stakes overcoming a three wide run to run over the top of the field.

 He would then contest his 25th and final race being defeated by English raider Dubai Honour in the Queen Elizabeth Stakes spoiling a farewell in front of a home crowd for the Australian Champion.

 Retirement

 After contesting the Queen Elizabeth Stakes, Godolphin and connections made the decision to retire Anamoe to stud early instead of sending him to Royal Ascot to contest races in England before retirement.
 Anamoe was retired to Darley Australia.
-Anamoe's first up stud fee is the highest of any stallion retired to stud in history.
+Anamoe's first-season stud fee is the highest of any Australian stallion retired to stud in history.
 His first up stud fee is $121,000.